 - Repeat this process for the other queues which target one of your printers.

-Now, whenever you send a print job to this queue in RPM, it will forward a copy of that print job to the three queues which target your specific printers by adjusting the input tray as you configured it to, then printing to that printer.
+Now, whenever you send a print job to this queue in RPM, it will forward a copy of that print job to the three queues that target your specific printers by adjusting the input tray as you configured it to, then printing to that printer.

 We didn’t plan RPM with this specific job in mind, but the mix of capabilities in RPM came together to make it pretty straightforward.
 More importantly, you can tailor how RPM works to meet your specific goals.